Censorship in Belarus: 2020s

-In May 2021, Reporters Without Borders estimated that more than 50 independent journalists were forced to exile since the 2020 election and 12 were imprisoned.
+In May 2021, Reporters Without Borders estimated that more than fifty independent journalists had been forced into exile since the 2020 election and twelve had been imprisoned.

+In May 2021, a commercial flight carrying journalist Roman Protasevich, his girlfriend Sofia Sapega and 125 other passengers was forced to land in Minsk by the orders of the Belarusian government, following the landing, Protasevich and Sapega was arrested.
+The incident was condemned by several countries and multinational organisations.

-In May 2021, top news site tut.by which was read by circa 40% of internet users in Belarus was blocked and several its journalists were detained.
-In July 2021, Nasha Niva news site was blocked with simultaneous detention of the editors took place.
-Editorial office of Radio Free Europe/Radio Liberty in Minsk was searched with doors being broke, homes of several its journalists were also searched.
+In May 2021, news site Tut.by, which was read by circa 40% of internet users in Belarus, was blocked and several of its journalists were detained.
+In July 2021, the Nasha Niva news site was blocked and the editors were detained.
+The editorial office of Radio Free Europe/Radio Liberty in Minsk was searched with doors being broken, and the homes of several of its journalists were also searched.
 Coverage of these attacks on independent media by state-run TV channels is considered to be an attempt to intimidate people.
-According to Current Time TV, state-run media made false accusations about the activities of journalists and invented fake evidences of their guilt without any trial.
-Amnesty International condemned attack on NGOs by Belarusian authorities.
+According to Current Time TV, state-run media made false accusations about the activities of journalists and invented evidences of their guilt without any trial.
+Amnesty International condemned the attack on NGOs by Belarusian authorities.

+On June 29, 2021, the website of the independent media outlet Belarusian Investigative Center was blocked.
+In October 2022, according to the Minsk city prosecutor's office, information products of the Belarusian Investigative Center, as well as logos containing the abbreviation "BIC" and the words "Belarusian Investigative Center" were recognized as "extremist materials".

-In July 2021, registrations of Belarusian Association of Journalists, Press Club Belarus and Belarusian branch of writers' PEN center were revoked as a part of attack on NGOs.
+In July 2021, registrations of the Belarusian Association of Journalists, the Press Club Belarus and the Belarusian branch of PEN International were revoked as a part of an attack on NGOs.

-On 13 August 2021, all content of tut.by and new project of its journalists zerkalo.io was declared extremist by the Central district court of Minsk.
+On 13 August 2021, all content of Tut.by and a new project of its journalists, Zerkalo.io, was declared extremist by the Central district court of Minsk.

-As of September 9, 2021, chief editors of the Belarusian biggest independent media are detained and face criminal charges: Marina Zolatava (Tut.by), Irina Levshina (BelaPAN), Egor Martinovich (Nasha Niva).
+As of September 9, 2021, chief editors of the Belarusian biggest independent media are detained and face criminal charges: Marina Zolotova (Tut.by), Irina Levshina (BelaPAN) and Jahor Marcinovič (Nasha Niva).